Track mileage automatically

 - Repay your employer for the fuel used for private travel

-HMRC has updated the advisory fuel rates (AFR) for the first quarter of 2025, applicable from 1 March 2025 until 1 June 2025.
+HMRC has updated the advisory fuel rates (AFR), applicable from 1 December 2025 until 1 March 2026.

 Advisory fuel rates are calculated based on engine size and type of fuel (petrol, LPG, diesel, electric).